Open-Xchange-Frontend/shared-grunt-config/README.md

 If you used yo to generate a stub project, you are already setup and ready to use all the goodness.

-To manually enable the shared tasks, they need to be loaded in you local `Gruntfile.js`.
+To manually enable the shared tasks, they need to be loaded in your local `Gruntfile.js`.
 For this to work, you need to

 ```
 npm install --save-dev open-xchange-shared-grunt-config